Murder of Carl Graham Jr.: Lethal injection

 On October 14, 2025, 48-year-old Lance Shockley was put to death via lethal injection at the Eastern Reception, Diagnostic and Correctional Center at 6:13pm.
 His final meal consisted of peanut butter, three packs of oatmeal, water, and two sports drinks from the prison canteen.
 In his final statement, he said, "So also you have sorrow now, but I will see you again, and your hearts will rejoice, and no one will take your joy from you."

-Shockley was one of seven inmates scheduled to be executed in October 2025 across the United States.
+Shockley was one of seven inmates executed in October 2025 across the United States.
 Shockley was also one of four inmates slated to be executed within the same week; one of them, Samuel Lee Smithers, who was found guilty of murdering two sex workers in Florida, received the same execution date as Shockley.
-Smithers and Shockley were executed an hour apart of each other.
-Shockley was also the first person from Missouri to be executed during the year of 2025.
+Smithers and Shockley were executed an hour apart from each other.
+Shockley was also the only person from Missouri to be executed during the year of 2025.